While the weather outside is frightful, this list of car hacks is nothing short of delightful (if we do say so ourselves).

 The average car is said to have over 300 rogue water bottles stowed away, lurking inside at any one time.
 While that figure has been grossly exaggerated, it’s likely that your car may have one or two inside.
 Before the temperature dips into lower minus figures, do a quick sweep of the car for any bottles and get rid of them.
 They’re a nuisance, as they’ll create frost on the inside of your car windows because of some sort of science reason that nobody understands.
 Just trust us.
 And be sure to recycle the bottles too!

-Not driving much this winter?
+Not driving much this winter, regardless of your newfound knowledge of essential car hacks?
 Get a quote for pay-by-mile car insurance here.